Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Results

 We identify four different stages of planetary engulfment, similar to the processes described by \cite{Metzger+12} and \cite{Jia+Spruit18}.
 Figure \ref{fig:sep} plots the separation, $a$, between the stellar core and the planet as a function of time, with these four stages labelled.
-We define $a$ as the distance between the point-mass stellar core and the currently densest planet particle.
+We define $a$ as the distance between the point-mass stellar core and the densest planet particle.

-\paragraph*{(i) Grazing phase} The \ac{HJ} experiences a relatively long ``grazing phase'' near the stellar surface (panels (a)-(b)).
+\paragraph*{(i) Grazing phase} The \ac{HJ} experiences a relatively long `grazing phase' near the stellar surface (panels a)-b)).
 We label this phase in Figure \ref{fig:sep} as the part of the inspiral where the \ac{HJ} is partially immersed within the stellar envelope ($\Rstar-\Rp<a<\Rstar+\Rp$).
 This period lasts 35\hr, during which the \ac{HJ} completes more than one and a half orbits.
+Before this, the \ac{HJ} experiences an even longer period of orbital decay driven by tidal forces and atmospheric drag, which is beyond the scope of our simulation.

 As explained in Section \ref{subsec:regimes}, hydrodynamical drag drives orbital decay in the simulated regime.
-In the stellar model, the density scale height near the surface, $H\sim 10^{-2}\Rsun$, is a small fraction of the planet radius. $H$ increases with depth, surpassing $\Rp = 0.1 \Rsun$ upon reaching $a=3.9\Rsun$, where the \ac{HJ} becomes fully immersed.
+In the stellar model, the density scale height near the surface, $H\sim 10^{-2}\Rsun$, is a small fraction of the planet radius.
+Yet, $H$ increases with depth, surpassing $\Rp = 0.1 \Rsun$ upon reaching $a=3.9\Rsun$, where the \ac{HJ} becomes fully immersed.
 Therefore, orbital decay during the grazing phase is driven by interaction with upstream gas that is within a distance $H$ from the planet's inner edge closest to the stellar centre \citep{Metzger+12}.
 The cross-sectional area of this portion of the planet is $\sim \Rp^{1/2}H^{3/2}$, and the density of the upstream gas that interacts with this region is approximately $\rho(r=a-\Rp)$.
 Therefore, the drag luminosity scales as $\dot{E}_\mathrm{hydro} \sim \Rp^{1/2}H^{3/2}\rho(r=a-\Rp)v^3$.